AdobeDocs/experience-manager-assets-essentials.en/help/using/tagging-management.md

    >
    >You can add a maximum of 25 tags to the list at once.
 Repeat the steps to add more tags to the blocklist.

-If you want to block smart tags for a single asset, follow the steps below:

-1. Navigate to the details of an asset.
-1. Go to **[!UICONTROL Tags]** tab.
-1. Remove the unwanted smart tags and click **[!UICONTROL Save]** to save the changes.
-Otherwise, click [!UICONTROL Revert] to undo the changes.
+You can also block smart tags for a single asset.
+Navigate to the details of an asset.
+Under **[!UICONTROL Tags]** tab, remove the unwanted smart tags and click **[!UICONTROL Save]**.
+The tags are listed in the blocklist for the selected asset.

 ### Actions performed on blocklist {#blocklist-actions}